 Suffice it to say we’ll be eating our own dogfood with our community – watch this space!

-Ben Kepes is an analyst, an entrepreneur, a commentator and a business adviser.
-His business interests include a diverse range of industries from manufacturing to property to technology.
-As a technology commentator he has a broad presence both in the traditional media and extensively online.
-Ben covers the convergance of technology, mobile, ubiquity and agility, all enabled by the Cloud.
+Ben Kepes is a technology evangelist, an investor, a commentator and a business adviser.
+Ben covers the convergence of technology, mobile, ubiquity and agility, all enabled by the Cloud.
 His areas of interest extend to enterprise software, software integration, financial/accounting software, platforms and infrastructure as well as articulating technology simply for everyday users.

-Hi Ben, you’ve mentioned Geekzone as the largest tech site in New Zealand “by a large margin” but it could be argued that Gameplanet is NZ’s largest tech site/community.
+• Hi Ben, you’ve mentioned Geekzone as the largest tech site in New Zealand “by a large margin” but it could be argued that Gameplanet is NZ’s largest tech site/community.
 Years ago it started off solely as gaming discussions but has evolved to have arguably more tech-related threads than Geekzone does.
 It must be close to New Zealand’s largest online community with over 230,000 threads and 50,000 members – with more than 500 people online most evenings.